NOVA Bronstein, Gewirtz & Grossman LLC Announces that Sunnova Energy International Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 NEW YORK, Feb.
-19, 2024 /PRNewswire/ -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sunnova Energy International Inc. ("Sunnova" or "the Company") (NYSE: NOVA) and certain of its officers.
+26, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sunnova Energy International Inc. ("Sunnova" or "the Company") (NYSE: NOVA) and certain of its officers.

 Class Definition: